OpenSentry/idp/README.md

 The change password endpoint is using the same bcrypt library algorithm as when creating an Identity with a password.
 See [Create an Identity](#create-an-identity).

 To use the endpoint a client in terms of the OAuth2 protocol is needed.
-This client needs to have been granted the scope `idpapi.authenticate` to call the endpoint or the request will be denied.
+This client needs to have been granted the scope `idp.authenticate` to call the endpoint or the request will be denied.

 ### Example
 ```bash